 Before purchasing your drivetrain components, you’ll want to make sure that they have the same beltline.
 Generally, the placement of the rear cog is set and cannot be adjusted.
 Cranksets can usually be adjusted a few millimeters closer and further from the frame.

-- You must use a belt snubber- This device prevents the belt from skipping on the rear sprocket or sliding off the cog.
+You can also use a belt snubber.
+This device prevents the belt from skipping on the rear sprocket or sliding off the cog.
 This can happen when the belt is under insufficient tension or under a particularly high load.
 The snubber also helps to protect your belt from damage from lifting off of the cog.
-Rohloff requires the use of a snubber on their hubs.

 Belt Drive with Pinion Gearbox